Welcome to the Norway 10 day itinerary. You will find all the day-to-day detail, recommendations, and learnings from our trip.

 At 2:00PM we head over to take out first Fjord cruise.
 Cruises to the Lysefjord leave from the Stavanger harbor, on the old town side.
 Weather fortunately got better.
 It feels good to be out in the water.
 It takes an hour to get to the Lysefjord, but once you get there you'll notice.

 Get to the boat early (30-45 mins before), get in line and make sure to get a seat outside.
-We don't regret we didn't do the Pulpit Rock hike.
+We don't regret not doing the Pulpit Rock hike.
 There were no shortage of good views throughout the trip.

 Dinner in Stavanger